lambdastack/lambdastack/docs/home/howto/KUBERNETES.md

 ## Kubernetes applications - overview

-Currently, LambdaStack provides the following predefined applications which may be deployed with lscli:
+Currently, LambdaStack provides the following predefined applications which may be deployed with lambdastack:

 - ignite
 - rabbitmq